The Best Way I know How.

 تبكي على الفرات!

-Yet, for the first time, I found myself remorseful for being true to myself.
-When I expressed myself in the most authentic way, I faced unwarranted attacks that pierced my soul.
-I advocated fiercely for someone I deeply cared about, only to be met with harsh criticism.
+Still, being authentic isn’t always easy.
+For the first time, I felt remorse for staying true to myself.
+When I expressed my thoughts and feelings openly, I faced harsh criticism and unjustified attacks.
+I fiercely defended someone I deeply cared about, only to be met with judgment and malice.

 Comments